jmz3/jeremy-homepage/content/about.md

 We developed and maintained an open-source python package [xregi](https://github.com/jeremyzz830/xregi/tree/master) that is used to compute the projection matrix between 2D x-ray images and 3D CT scans.
 This process is also called as 2D/3D fluoroscopic image registration problem.
 The package is now available on Pypi.
 Install the pacakge through `pip install xregi` to try out!

 ## SAMM
 I'm excited to announce that our project [SAMM](https://github.com/bingogome/samm) has received many attentions from all over the world!
 Please reach out if you want to collaborate.
+Here is a demo video of SAMM.

+{{< youtube vZK45noZVIA >}}